DemeulemeesterT/Rawlsian-assignments/README.md

 # Rawlsian assignments

-This code can be used to compute the Rawlsian assignment from a given one-sided matching instance using the algorithm as described in the paper by [Demeulemeester & Pereyra (2023)][3].
+This code can be used to compute the Rawlsian assignment from a given one-sided matching instance using the algorithm as described in the accompanying paper by [Demeulemeester & Pereyra (2023)][3].

 [3]: https://arxiv.org/abs/2207.02930